 Bio

-Malika Ali Harding (she/her) is a lens-based artist and researcher whose projects coalesce photography and oral history.
-Her practice maintains a dialogue with other mediums including sound, performance, video, screenwriting, embroidery, and installation.
-In her work, she explores African American ancestral myth making and employs deep listening as a tool of identity preservation.
-Using collective memory as raw material, she stages self-portraits to expand her lineal archive.
 Malika has shown in group exhibitions and film festivals in Amsterdam, Los Angeles, Cleveland, as well as online.
-She has been featured on several indie podcasts and in publications such as The Quick + The Brave (Paper Zero: Advocates + Allies, 2025).
+She has been featured on several podcasts and in publications such as The Quick + The Brave (Paper Zero: Advocates + Allies, 2025).
 Her residencies include the inaugural “Black Arts.
 Black Pedagogies.
-Black Futures.” at Metro54 and the Moving Arts Centre Amsterdam's space for filmmakers and audiovisual artists.
+Black Futures.” at Metro54; the Moving Arts Centre Amsterdam's (MACA) space for filmmakers and audiovisual artists; and KORDONair on Hiiumaa island in Estonia.
 Her work has recently been acquired by The Collaboratory for Black Poiēsis at the University of Toronto, Canada.
-Malika earned a BFA from Howard University and an MFA from the American Film Institute Conservatory.
-Born in Cleveland, Ohio (USA), she now lives in The Netherlands where she maintains her studio practice and guides artists and activists in meditation.
+She served as co-founder and director of the South Los Angeles alternative art space On The Ground Floor.

 Downloadable CV